lichray/randint/paper/randint.md

 > #### 26.5.7.3 function template `randint`

 > All functions instantiated from the template described in this section
-> 26.5.7.3 share the same `default_random_engine` for a given execution of
+> share the same `default_random_engine` for a given execution of
 > a thread; the random engine is non-deterministically seeded during the
+> initialization if no call to any function described in section
+> 26.5.7.4 in the same thread is sequenced before the random engine generating
+> the first result.
-> initialization.
-Such a random engine shall be maintained separately for
+> Such a random engine shall be maintained separately for
 > each thread.
 > *\[Note: The call expressions
 > from different threads shall not be able to observe the same pseudo random